-Margaret Clitherow (n Middleton) was born about 1556 and died on 25 March 1586.
+Margaret Clitherow (n Middleton) (‘The Pearl of York’) was born about 1556 and died on 25 March 1586.
 She was a daughter of Thomas Middleton, Sheriff of York (1564-5), a was-chandler.
 She married John Clitherow, a wealthy butcher and a chamberlain of the city, in St Martin’s church, Coney Street, 8 July 1571, and lived in the Shambles.

 After about three years of married life Margaret converted to Catholicism and became most fervent in her faith, continually risking her life by harbouring and maintaining priests, and was frequently imprisoned sometimes for two years at a time; she was a model of all virtues.
 Though her husband wasn’t a Catholic, his brother was a priest, and Margaret provided two chambers, one adjoining her house and a second in another part of the city, where she kept priests hidden and had Mass continually celebrated through the thick of the persecution.
 Some of her priests were martyred, and Margaret who desired the same grace above all things, used to make secret pilgrimages by night to York Tyburn to pray beneath the gibbet for this intention.